Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 gajrela-is-ready-to-serve

-Gajrela is a traditional, delicious, and sweet dish, Gajrela with Milk is a carrot-based sweet dessert pudding from the Indian subcontinent.
+Gajrela is a traditional, delicious, and sweet dish.
+Gajrela with Milk is a carrot-based sweet dessert pudding from the Indian subcontinent.

 Ingredients: